About Cryptographic Services

 Keychains Help You Store Secret Information

 Some cryptographic tasks require you to generate cryptographically strong pseudorandom numbers.
-OS X can provide these numbers through the
+Use the Randomization Services API to generate these numbers.

 Before reading this document, you should be familiar with the concepts in Security Overview and Secure Coding Guide.